Timiz0r/PaidySimpleRestaurantApi/README.md

 It's what I'd normally prefer, really just because it's most obvious what gets sent through the API (aka no secrets or internal data).
 There's a greater than zero percent change that I got around to it and forgot to delete this.

+### Integration testing
+By spinning up the service and making HTTP requests to it.

+### Telemetry
+As Azure's former deity of telemetry, it does actually pain me to not have added any.

+### Hyperlinks in responses
+Time-box!